 Table of Contents

-PGIM Fixed Income's Emerging Markets Total Return Strategy seeks to generate +450 bps of annualized gross excess return over ICE BofAML 3-Month LIBOR over a full market cycle.
+PGIM Fixed Income's Emerging Markets Total Return Strategy seeks to outperform the ICE BofAML 3-Month LIBOR index over a full market cycle.
 1,2 The strategy is designed to capture the best ideas from a broad range of emerging markets hard currency sovereign/quasi sovereign bonds, corporate bonds, local bonds, currencies and volatility.

 The Emerging Markets Total Return Strategy is a “go anywhere” strategy designed to capture best ideas from a broad range of emerging markets hard currency sovereign/quasi sovereign bonds, corporate bonds, local bonds, currencies and volatility.
 The strategy provides the flexibility to express views across emerging markets based on top down and bottom up themes.
 The approach also provides the freedom to capture alpha from “best ideas” while avoiding less desirable sectors and issuers.
 The strategy focuses on the 5-7 year maturity range (to decrease volatility), and positions across curves based on identified (relative) value.
 The strategy also uses well defined risk parameters help to manage downside risk.